Abortion in South Dakota

 Abortion in South Dakota is illegal.
 Anyone who induces an abortion is guilty of a Class 6 felony.
 An exception is included to "preserve the life of the pregnant female," given appropriate and reasonable medical judgment.

 There were 878 legal abortions in 2000, 895 in 2001, 819 in 2003, 551 in 2014, and 444 in 2015.

+In November 2024, South Dakotans voted on Amendment G, which, if passed, would have amended the state constitution to create a right to abortion in the first two trimesters of pregnancy.
+The amendment failed by a 41–59% margin.

 History

 Legislative history

-By 1950, the state legislature would pass a law that stating that a woman who had an abortion or actively sought to have an abortion regardless of whether she went through with it were guilty of a criminal offense.
-Some states require that a person seeking an abortion wait for a period of one to six days, variously, after visiting the provider for the first time and before having the abortion.
-The state of South Dakota requires that the patient obtain mandatory counseling from an anti-abortion crisis pregnancy center during this time frame.
+By 1950, the state legislature had passed a law stating that a woman who had an abortion or actively sought to have an abortion, regardless of whether she went through with it, was guilty of a criminal offense.
+Some states require that a person seeking an abortion must wait for a period of one to six days, depending on the state, after visiting the provider for the first time and before having the procedure.
+South Dakota requires that the patient obtain mandatory counseling from an anti-abortion crisis pregnancy center during this time frame.

 In 2004, a bill outlawing abortion passed both houses of the legislature, but was vetoed by the Governor due to a technicality.
-The state's legislature subsequently passed five laws curtailing the legality of abortion in 2005.
-The majority of a legislative "task force" then issued a report recommending that the legislature illegalize all abortions, which would lead to a challenge of the constitutionality of Roe v.
+The state's legislature subsequently passed five laws curtailing the legality of abortion in 2005, including House Bill 1249 The majority of a legislative "task force" then issued a report recommending that the legislature illegalize all abortions, which would lead to a challenge of the constitutionality of Roe v.
 Wade in the United States Supreme Court.
 A separate minority report criticizing the process and reaching different conclusions was also released.